Stone Course

 Stone Course Par 35

-You may have heard or seen that construction of the new Annika Course in Jõelähtme is progressing rapidly, with completion planned for 2027.
-But how can you play golf at Stone Course this year?
+You may have heard or seen that construction of the new Annika Course in Jõelähtme is progressing rapidly, with completion scheduled for 2027.
+But how can you play golf at the Stone Course this year?

-• From 2 June, the course will be a par 35, with play available on nine holes, two of which will have winter greens.
+• From 2 June, the course will have a par of 35, with nine holes open for play, two of which will use winter greens.

 • General Play rounds cannot be officially recorded, and competitions will not count towards the HCPI ranking.